yury-dubovoy/yury-dubovoy.github.io/_posts/2017-06-04-swift-optionals.markdown

     /// passing the unwrapped value as a parameter.
     ///
-    /// Use the `map` method with a closure that returns a nonoptional value.
+    /// Use the `map` method with a closure that returns a nonoptional value. public func map<U>(_ transform: (Wrapped) throws -> U) rethrows -> U?
-    /// - Parameter transform: A closure that takes the unwrapped value
-    ///   of the instance.
-    /// - Returns: The result of the given closure.
-If this instance is `nil`,
-    ///   returns `nil`.
-    public func map<U>(_ transform: (Wrapped) throws -> U) rethrows -> U?

     /// Evaluates the given closure when this `Optional` instance is not `nil`,
     /// passing the unwrapped value as a parameter.
     ///
-    /// Use the `flatMap` method with a closure that returns an optional value.
+    /// Use the `flatMap` method with a closure that returns an optional value. public func flatMap<U>(_ transform: (Wrapped) throws -> U?) rethrows -> U?
-    /// - Parameter transform: A closure that takes the unwrapped value
-    ///   of the instance.
-    /// - Returns: The result of the given closure.
-If this instance is `nil`,
-    ///   returns `nil`.
-    public func flatMap<U>(_ transform: (Wrapped) throws -> U?) rethrows -> U?

         ...